diegomontejano/diegomontejano/README.md

   <p>
   Since childhood, always been a technology enthusiast, but for having difficulty in mathematics and a creative mind, I took other professional paths.
 I was once a photographer, designer, and advertising professional, and each new job got me closer to coding.
   <br><br>
   So after finishing my first college in Marketing, I started to study logic programming in my spare time and develop small codes as a hobby.
-When I realized that could combine my creative skills with programming, I enrolled in a technology college and restarted from the bottom to develop amazing digital products.
+When I realized that could combine my creative skills with programming, I enrolled in a technology college and restarted from the bottom to create amazing digital products.
   <br><br>
   Pleasure, Diego Montejano.
 Visit my LinkedIn: https://www.linkedin.com/in/diegomontejano 🙂
   <br><br>